• ABOUT ME

 Yasmine Bekkouche and Emily Dunlop.
 “The More, the Better?
 A Comparative Study of Primary School Quality in Sub-Saharan Africa”

 Elisabeth King, Emily Dunlop, Dana Burde, Daphna Harel, Jennifer Hill, Simon Grinsted, and Dorothy Seaman.
 “Does Access to Higher Education Affect Pro-Democratic Values in Kenya?
-Evidence from A Regression Discontinuity Design”
+Evidence from A Regression Discontinuity Design” (Under Review)

 Political Science Education